josuebarrera/GenEra/README.md

 -  __[TAXID]\_founder\_summary.tsv__ &nbsp;&nbsp;&nbsp; Summary file with the number of putative gene-family founder events per phylostratum.

--  __[TAXID]\_high\_confidence\_gene\_ages.tsv (Optional)__ &nbsp;&nbsp;&nbsp; Tab-delimited table that contains the genes whose age assignment cannot be explained by homology detection failure.
+-  __[TAXID]\_HDF\_gene\_ages.tsv (Optional)__ &nbsp;&nbsp;&nbsp; Tab-delimited table that contains the genes whose age assignment cannot be explained by homology detection failure (HDF).
 This file is created by GenEra whenever the user specified a table with pairwise evolutionary distances using __-s__.
-The genes are selected based on the detection failure probabilities (calculated with [abSENSE](https://github.com/caraweisman/abSENSE "abSENSE")) of the closest outgroup for each given phylostratum in the analysis.
-All the genes whose detection failure probabilities are lower than 0.05 in the closest outgroup are deemed as high-confidence gene age assignments.
+The genes are selected based on the detection failure probabilities (calculated with [abSENSE](https://github.com/caraweisman/abSENSE "abSENSE")) of the closest outgroup for each given taxonomic level in the analysis.
+All the genes whose detection failure probabilities are lower than 0.05 in the closest outgroup are deemed as gene age assignments that passed the HDF test.

--  __[TAXID]\_high\_confidence\_gene\_age\_summary.tsv (Optional)__ &nbsp;&nbsp;&nbsp; Summary file with the number of high-confidence gene-age assignments for each phylostratum.
+-  __[TAXID]\_HDF\_gene\_age\_summary.tsv (Optional)__ &nbsp;&nbsp;&nbsp; Summary file with the number of gene-age assignments that passed the HDF test for each taxonomic level.
 This file is created by GenEra whenever the user specified a table with pairwise evolutionary distances using __-s__.
-GenEra will assign an NA in the gene count of all the phylostrata that lacked an outgroup in the file with evolutionary distances.
-Species-specific genes are also treated as NA.
-Phylostrata with a gene count of 0 means that an appropriate outgroup was available in the analysis, but GenEra could not detect any high-confidence gene for that phylostratum.
-The fouth column contains the NCBI taxonomy ID of the outgroup that was used to calculate the high-confidence dataset.
+GenEra will assign an NA in the gene count of all the taxonomic levels that lacked an outgroup in the file with evolutionary distances.
+Species-specific genes are also treated as NA, since detection failure probabilities cannot be calculated for single datapoints.
+Taxonomic levels with a gene count of 0 means that an appropriate outgroup was available in the analysis, but GenEra could not detect any high-confidence gene for that taxonomic level (sometimes due to the lack of enough datapoints to calulate detection failure probabilities).
+The fouth column contains the NCBI taxonomy ID of the outgroup species that was used to determine whether these genes passed the HDF test or not.

--  __[TAXID]\_high\_confidence\_founder\_events.tsv (Optional)__ &nbsp;&nbsp;&nbsp; Tab-delimited table that contains the oldest age assignment of the high-confidence gene-family founder events (_i.e._, gene families whose age assignment cannot be explained by homology detection failure).
+-  __[TAXID]\_HDF\_founder\_events.tsv (Optional)__ &nbsp;&nbsp;&nbsp; Tab-delimited table that contains the oldest age assignment of the gene-families that contain at least one gene that passed the HDF test for that taxonomic level (_i.e._, gene-family founder events whose age assignment cannot be explained by HDF).
 This file is created by GenEra whenever the user specified a table with pairwise evolutionary distances using __-s__.

--  __[TAXID]\_high\_confidence\_founder\_summary.tsv (Optional)__ &nbsp;&nbsp;&nbsp; Summary file with the number of high-confidence gene-family founder events per phylostratum.
+-  __[TAXID]\_HDF\_founder\_summary.tsv (Optional)__ &nbsp;&nbsp;&nbsp; Summary file with the number of gene-family founder events that passed the HDF test per taxonomic level.
 This file is created by GenEra whenever the user specified a table with pairwise evolutionary distances using __-s__.
-The fouth column contains the NCBI taxonomy ID of the outgroup that was used to calculate the high-confidence dataset.
+The fouth column contains the NCBI taxonomy ID of the outgroup species that was used to calculate determine whether these gene families passed the HDF test or not.

 ### Other output files that are relevant: